Credit cards:

 Here are some important tips to help you control your credit cards:

 Don't let someone else get their hands on your credit card details.
-See this advice about banking and credit card scams and Identity fraud.
+See this advice about banking and credit card scams and identity theft.

 Managing your credit cards